Demystifying Kubernetes: CRDs and controllers for developers

 kind: Widget

-Example: If you want to manage PostgreSQL databases, you can create a CRD that includes fields such as name, version, and environment (dev or prod).
+Example: If you want to track PostgreSQL databases, build a CRD that includes fields such as name, version, and environment (dev or prod).

-At this stage, developers can easily create and manage these custom resources on K8s using an open-source platform engineering framework like Kratix.
+At this stage, developers can easily build and govern these custom resources on K8s using an open-source platform engineering framework like Kratix.
 This platform automates resource provisioning through reusable APIs.

 The Kratix controller manages platforms-as-a-service using its Promise CRD.

-After successfully defining the CRD, you can develop custom K8s controllers.
-Custom controllers are proactive watchers that respond to changes in your resource clusters.
-They continuously compare the current state of systems against desired performance, ensuring that they are controlled successfully.
+After successfully defining CRDs, you can build custom K8s controllers.
+Custom controllers are proactive watchers that respond to anomalies in your resource clusters.
+They compare the current state of systems against desired performance so that they are controlled successfully.

 {{cta-demo-baner}}

-Port’s API enables platform engineers to unify all their developer tools, including K8s, and manage them within a single, centralized software catalog.
-This powerful API catalog integrates seamlessly with K8s through CRDs and controllers, allowing engineers to:
+Platform engineers can centralize all their developer tools, including K8s, within Port’s unified software catalog.
+This API catalog connects with K8s through CRDs and controllers, letting engineers:

-• Access one source of truth for critical K8s data, eliminating cognitive load, silos, and the need for context switching.
+• Access a single, reliable source of truth for K8s data.
+It breaks down silos, reduces cognitive load, and eliminates context switching.

-• Ingest K8s controllers to automatically update and manage software, reducing manual effort and accelerating deployment cycles.
+• Incorporate K8s controllers to automate updates and oversee software, reducing manual efforts and accelerating deployment cycles.

-• Improve visibility of your clusters and maintain consistency across environments.
+• Boost visibility of clusters and cement consistency across environments.

 {{cta_1}}

-The K8s platform is much more than a container orchestrator; it provides a robust API server that developers can extend with custom data models and controllers.
+The K8s platform is much more than a container orchestrator.
+It provides an API server that developers can extend with custom data models and controllers.

-Port’s flexible IDP solution augments the power of the K8s API server.
+Port’s IDP solution amplifies the power of the K8s API server.
 For instance, Xceptor, a data automation provider, accelerated its K8s implementation and aligned teams by adopting Port’s developer portal early.
 Custom abstraction layers mitigated complexity, elevating engineer productivity and focus.
-Explore Xceptor’s experience using Port to speed up their K8s adoption here.
+Explore Xceptor’s experience using Port to speed up their K8s adoption here

 {{survey-buttons}}